Lung Cancer

 Prevention

-To prevent lung cancer, if you are a smoker, it is advisable to quit smoking as soon as possible.
-For non-smokers, it's important to avoid exposure to secondhand smoke.
+To reduce the risks of lung cancer, smokers should quit smoking as soon as possible.
+For non-smokers, it is important to avoid exposure to second-hand smoke.
 In daily life, you should also minimize contact with carcinogens.
-Common lung cancer screening tests include chest X-rays, sputum cell examination, and low-dose CT scans.
-Individuals with high-risk factors for lung cancer, such as smoking, can consult with healthcare professionals to assess whether they should undergo lung cancer screening.
-You can learn more about the "Heal Medical Lung Cancer Health Checkup Program" for lung cancer screening.
+Individuals who are at “high risk” for lung cancer (such as chronic smokers aged 50 or above) can consult healthcare professionals to assess whether they should undergo lung cancer screening.
+You can learn more about it from:

 Frequently Asked Questions